anargyri/lstm_han/README.md

 # Data

-We train this network on documents from the [Amazon reviews data set](https://snap.stanford.edu/data/web-Amazon.html) [*McAuley and Leskovec, Hidden Factors and Hidden Topics: Understanding Rating Dimensions with Review Text, RecSys, 2013*].
-The text consists of reviews of different products by users with the labels being the ratings given to the products.
-We use the extract of this data set from [Zhang et al. 2015](https://papers.nips.cc/paper/5782-character-level-convolutional-networks-for-text-classification.pdf).
+We train these networks on documents from the [Internet archive](https://archive.org/details/amazon-reviews-1995-2013), originating from [*McAuley and Leskovec, Hidden Factors and Hidden Topics: Understanding Rating Dimensions with Review Text, RecSys, 2013*].
+The text consists of Amazon reviews of food products by users with the labels being the ratings given to the products.
+In the notebooks, we downsample this data to 10,000 training and 10,000 test samples and convert the ratings to binary labels.
-There are 3,000,000 training, 650,000 test samples and 5 target classes.

 # Preprocessing & Initialization